 Despite these concerns, nearly 40% of those polled have not taken any steps to plan their estates, and one-third are unsure where to begin.

 In 2007, The Hartford researchers gathered opinions on the estate tax from 750 adults with annual household incomes of $150,000 or more.
 70% of the sample had a net worth of more than $1 million, and 36% had a net worth of more than $2 million.
 Opinauri conducted the Internet survey, which had a margin of error of 3.5 percent.

 Concerns about the estate tax are growing, possibly as a result of the 14-month wait for national elections.
 Just under half of those polled were more concerned about the estate tax than they were a year ago.
 According to the study, respondents’ concerns increased in direct proportion to their savings.
 In comparison to the sample average of 49 percent who expressed greater concern about the estate tax, the survey found that 73 percent of Americans with $5 million or more in assets, and 56 percent of those with more than $2 million in assets, admitted that their fears were growing.

-The top causes of gray hair over the estate tax were the respondents’ increase in their net worth (65 percent), the growing federal budget deficit that might imperil any estate tax cuts (47 percent), and their sense that the new Congress is less likely to repeal or reform the tax (41 percent).
-Respondents were allowed to offer multiple answers to surveyor’s questions about estate tax concerns.
+The respondents’ increased net worth (65%), the growing federal budget deficit (47%) that could jeopardize any estate tax cuts, and their belief that the new Congress is less likely to repeal or reform the tax were the leading causes of gray hair over the estate tax (41 percent).
+Respondents were permitted to provide multiple responses to surveyor questions about estate tax concerns.

 “The growing anxiety over the estate tax is well founded as many more people will be subject to the tax – and have to pay more taxes – in 2011,” said Patrick Smith, vice president and director of The Hartford’s estate and business planning department.